~ Less

 5.6 km SSW in Ballymacaw (X 654 988) is a formerly-whitewashed

-and given 'shoulders', making it look quite human.
-It stands
+been shaped and given 'shoulders', making it look quite human.

-just 30 metres from the edge of high cliffs.
-If it is indeed
+It stands just 30 metres from the edge of high cliffs.
+If

-prehistoric, this stone suggests that the anthropomorphic cross-pillars
+of SW France, this stone suggests that the anthropomorphic

-of the Early Christian period carried on an Irish tradition
+of the Early Christian period carried on an ancient European

 Kiltera: